AI-Powered Code Review and Testing: A Developer’s Guide

 • Security scanning — SQL injection, XSS, authentication issues

-• Test suggestions — for new code without test coverage
+• Test suggestions — for new code without coverage

 Keep Humans in the Loop

 AI review should inform human reviewers, not replace them.
-Use AI findings as a starting point for discussion, not as absolute truth.
+Use its findings as a starting point for discussion, never as absolute truth, and make it easy to dismiss a finding with a reason so the team can tune the rules over time.

 Measure Impact